Azathioprine

 How is azathioprine taken?

 Azathioprine is taken by mouth in 25mg or 50mg tablets which should be swallowed whole.
-Breaking or crushing of tablets should be avoided.
+It is best not to break or crush the tablets.

 What is the dosage?

-The dose will depend on your particular immune or inflammatory condition, and is adjusted depending on your body weight.
+The dose will depend on your specific immune or inflammatory condition, and will be adjusted based on your body weight.
 It is usually started at 50mg to 100mg per day.
 The dose can be increased every 1 to 2 months.
 The maximum dose can be up to 250mg per day.

-Azathioprine can be taken as a once or twice daily dose.
+Azathioprine can be taken once or twice a day.

 Can other medicines be taken with azathioprine?